-The following table describes the fields on the Interfaces tab.
+Use the data in the following table to use the Interfaces tab.

-Name Description lfindex Specifies the Ifindex of the VLAN.
+Name Description IfIndex Specifies the Ifindex of the VLAN.
 Identifier Indicates the IPv6 address interface identifier, which is a binary string of up to 8 octets in network byte order.
 IdentifierLength Specifies the length of the interface identifier in bits.
 Descr Specifies a text string containing information about the interface.
 The network management system also sets this string.
 Vlanld Identifies the VLAN associated with the entry.
 This value corresponds to the lower 12 bits in the IEEE 802.1Q VLAN tag. Туре Specifies Unicast, the only supported type.
 ReasmMaxSize(MTU) Specifies the MTU for this IPv6 interface.
 The range is from 1280 to 9600, and the default value is 1500.
 PhysAddress Spedifies the media-dependent physical address.
 For Ethernet, this is a MAC address.

-Name Description AdminStatus Specifies whether the administration status of the interface is enabled (true) or disabled (false).
+AdminStatus Specifies whether the administration status of the interface is enabled (true) or disabled (false).
 The default is enabled (true).

-OperStatus Specifies whether the operation status of the interface is up or down.
+Name Description OperStatus Specifies whether the operation status of the interface is up or down.
 ReachableTime Specifies the time that a neighbor is considered reachable after receiving a reachability confirmation.
 Values range from 0 to 30000 milliseconds.
 This is an optional field.
 RetransmitTime Specifies the RetransmitTime, which is the time between retransmissions of neighbor solicitation messages to a neighbor when resolving the address or when probing the reachability of a neighbor.
 Values range from 0 to 3600000 milliseconds.
 This is an optional field.
 MulticastAdminStatus Specifies the multicast status as either True or False.

-Configuring the IPv6 management interface using EDM
+Configure the IPv6 Management Interface using EDM